VMawson/Data_Science_Tutorials/README.md

 # DataScience_Stats

-In this file I demonstrate some simple Statistical methods used in Data Science.
+Here you can find some examples and projects demonstrating some simple Statistical methods used in Data Science.

 * **Descriptive stats:**
 	runs through concepts such as outliers, quartiles, standard deviation, z score and data grouping using dates.